Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO: Review on FRBs Lensing

-where $N(z)$ is a distribution function.
+here $z_{\mathrm{max}}$ stands for the maximum redshift value of the detected FRBs, and the normalization is computed before the determination of $\bar{\tau}$.
 Since the number of cataloged FRB is smaller than $10^4$, which would be the ideal amount of events to properly constrain a lensing forecast \cite{Munoz_2016}, we fit the present FRB dataset with an analytic distribution.
 In App.~\ref{append_a}, we present the most recent data of 131 confirmed FRB pulses, which were used to build the histogram illustrated in Fig.~\ref{fig:02}.
 The tables in App.~\ref{append_a} represent a combination of two datasets previously used by references \cite{Sales:2025shu} and \cite{jia2025} to constrain Hubble and cosmographic parameters.

 We find that a fit to $N(z)$ in the histogram of Fig.~\ref{fig:02} is given by a Gamma distribution, whose explicit form is

 To reach this fit, we tested three different distributions: the Lognormal, Gamma, and Weibull.
 The tests consisted of computing the log-likelihood of the redshift data and evaluating how well each distribution fits the data.
 Then, we applied the Akaike Information Criterion (AIC) to find the distribution corresponding to the minimal value of this criterion.
 Such a procedure enabled us to determine the non-Gaussian distribution introduced in Eq.~\eqref{sec4_eq5}.
 Note that, although the analytical fit may improve in the future, we do not expect our results to change substantially.